How to isolate with COVID-19

 If you do not have family, friends or neighbours to get you essential supplies, consider buying groceries online or contacting your state or territory government for assistance.
-You may also be eligible to have medicines delivered to your home.

 How do I look after my mental wellbeing in isolation?

-Being in isolation is an unfamiliar experience for most people, and it can be challenging.
+Being in isolation can be challenging.